LJTalks/youtubeapi/README.md

 ## SECURITY CONCERNS

-Inadvertently sent API_KEY to github on initial commit, deleted and replaced key immediately.
+Note that the YouTube API Key was inadvertently pushed to GitHub in an early commit.
+The key has been deleted and replaced immediately.

 ## INTENTIONS

-This app is intended for personal research for users to check their own channel statistics.
+This app is intended for personal research for users to check their own YouTube channel statistics.
+It is not intended for mass data scraping or commercial purposes.